 - 1. Policy Statement

-- 2. Aims
+- 2. Legislation and Guidance

-- 3. Practice and Procedure
+- 3. Definitions, Practice and Procedures

-- 3.1 Inclusion and Learning Differences

-- 3.1.1 Additional Educational Needs (AEN)
+- 3.1.
+Inclusion and Special Educational Needs

-- 3.1.2 Students of Determination (SoD)

-- 3.1.3 English as an Additional Language (EAL)
+- 3.2 English as an Additional Language (EAL)

-- 3.1.4 Gifted, Talented, More and Exceptionally Able
+- 3.3 Talented, More Able and Gifted/Exceptionally Able

-- 3.1.5 Emirati Pupils
+- 3.4 Emirati Pupils

 - 4. Admissions to the College

 - 5. Principles of Inclusive Provision

-- 6. KHDA Categories for Special Educational Needs and Disabilities
+- 6. Inclusive Provision for Students of Determination

 - 7. Inclusion Processes and Services

-- 8. Covid Policy
+- 8. Monitoring and Review of Inclusion Support

-- 9. Monitoring and review
+- 9. Assessment and Record Keeping

-- 10. Policy Development
+- 10. Staffing and Resources

+- 11. Monitoring and Review

+- 12. Approved by